Meet our Women's Leadership Intern:

 - understand the effects of institutional and cultural sexism, heterosexism, and cissexism

 - benefit from ongoing mentoring relationships with women in elected positions.

 Do you want to learn more about Elect Her and how you can participate?
 Contact the Women’s Leadership Intern and former Elect Her trainee, Barbara Gilchrist here.

 Sista Circle Leadership Retreat

 The Sista Circle Leadership Retreat is a daylong opportunity for women and gender non-conforming People of Color to focus on the intersections of gender and race within a leadership context.

-Women and gender non-conforming People of Color participants will come together to explore and discuss critical identity issues in a space that is created for and by them.
+Sista Circle is a time for Women and gender non-conforming People of Color participants to come together to explore and discuss critical identity issues in a space that is created for and by them.
 Local and campus WOC /TPOC leaders and Possibility Models have been invited to support this space of movement and community building.

 Food, crafts, support, empowerment and encouragement are all provided.